QuentinRa/blog.quentinra.dev/cyber/cryptography/algorithms/index.md

 * **A** use an algorithm C to encrypt the message with the key k, generating a cipher (`message encrypté`) c : `c = C(k, m)`
 * **B** use an algorithm D to decrypt the message with the same key k : `m = D(k, c)`

+`k` should be at least 128 bits for a symmetric algorithm to be acceptable.
 </details>

 <details class="details-e">